Who Is The Garden Scout?

 A whole bunch of garden photography and practical gardening know-how but nowhere to actually share my discoveries with the world.
 That was when I first thought about starting a blog.
 It seemed like the perfect solution for my problem, but I hesitated.
-Was I really ready for potentially hundreds of people to visit my site, comment, and make themselves known to me?
+Was I ready for potentially hundreds of people to visit my site, comment, and make themselves known to me?
 I finally took the leap in August of 2015 and created my first garden blog, The Seasonal Garden, on WordPress.
-After I had gotten the hang of it, I actually enjoying it once I had gotten all of the kinks worked out of my new website page.
+After I had gotten the hang of it, I actually enjoying it once I had worked out the kinks on my new webpage.
 I blogged there for another couple of months before finally deciding to transition to a fully independent website.
 It was a huge leap, but I never regretted it for a second!
-So, now that you’ve heard a little backstory on how The Garden Scout came to be, let’s do a little Q&A to get you better aquiainted with me and my garden.
+So, now that you’ve heard a little backstory on how The Garden Scout came to be, let’s do a little Q&A to get you better acquainted with me and my garden.

 Well, when I was younger, my family would often take me out in my grandparent's garden and teach me the names of various plants, like maple, magnolia, rose, etc. They always thought it important that I grow up being outdoors and build up real life experiences doing things that would help me in the long run, not just sitting inside playing video games for hours a day like I see some of my generation doing.
 When I was old enough to start earning a little chore money, I would save it up until I had a few dollars, and then go and buy a new plant that I had never seen before at the local garden center.

 Of course, I didn’t really know that much about what plants grew where, and so most of the time my hard-earned purchases would die because of too little water, or get fried in the full sun.
 Over time, I learned the names and growing conditions for hundreds of plants, and little by little, I gathered up pieces of information that would help me in growing a successful garden.
 So yeah, long story cut short, that’s how I have such a deep interest in plants.